Effectiveness of Counter-Speech against Abusive Content: A Multidimensional Annotation and Classification Study: Datasets Description

 \textbf{Annotation \& IAA.} We define annotation guidelines to label CS effectiveness dimensions.
-To consolidate these guidelines, a pilot study was conducted on 50 HS/CS pairs from each dataset, involving three annotators \footnote{Two female, one other; age group: 21–30; education level: PhD students.} with background in computer science.
+To consolidate these guidelines\footnote{Complete guidelines are available at this \hyperref[https://anonymous.4open.science/r/counter-speech_effectiveness-7DFC/README.md]{link}}, a pilot study was conducted on 50 HS/CS pairs from each dataset, involving three annotators \footnote{Two female, one other; age group: 21–30; education level: PhD students.} with background in computer science and linguistics.
 Through different reconciliation phases, the guidelines were improved iteratively.
 After an initial round, annotators reviewed disagreements to resolve confusion or misinterpretation.
 Based on their feedback, the guidelines were updated, and a second and final annotation round was conducted.
 To measure inter-annotator agreement (IAA), Fleiss’s $\kappa$ was used for binary dimensions, Krippendorff's $\alpha$ for categorical ones, and Percent Agreement for Audience Adaptation due to near-perfect consensus (as other metrics underestimate high non-random agreement).
-IAA results improved significantly in the second round, after which the final dataset was labeled by one of the annotators.
-Table~\ref{tab:iaa-eff_scores_avg} shows IAA scores, indicating strong agreement across all dimensions (see Appendix~\ref{sec:app_iaa} for pairwise scores).
-We also show average effectiveness scores, demonstrating that expert-written CS is more effective (avg.
-1.62) than user-written CS.
-CONAN scores higher in all dimensions except emotional appeal, suggesting online users rely more on emotions than evidential reasoning or facts.
+Table~\ref{tab:iaa-eff_scores_avg} shows IAA results among the three annotators.
+The IAA of the second round of annotations improved significantly, compared to the first one, as the annotators had the possibility to discuss and refine their understanding of the guidelines.
+Overall, the final IAA scores indicate strong agreement across all dimensions, so the remaining part of the dataset was labeled by one of the annotators.
+Table~\ref{tab:iaa-eff_scores_avg} also shows average effectiveness scores across both datasets.
+Expert-written counter-speech obtains an average effectiveness score of 1.62, demonstrating its higher effectiveness compared to user-written counter-speech with an average score of 1.34.
+CONAN scores higher in all dimensions except emotional appeal, suggesting that online users rely more on emotions than evidential reasoning or facts.